 - 1st – Rinse rice in cold water several times until the water drains clear.
 Soak rice for 10 minutes

 - Place a large pot filled with 8 cups of water and 1 ½ tbsp. of sea salt on the stove, cover with a lid, and allow to come to a boil on high heat.

-- Once at a boil, drain soaking rice, and add to the pot, cover with a lid and return the pot to a boil.
-Once at a boil, remove lid and cook rice for exactly 8 minutes.
+- Once at a boil, drain soaked rice and add rice to the pot, cover with a lid and return the pot to a boil.
+Once you have boiling water, remove lid and cook rice for exactly 8 minutes.

-- In the meantime, add 3 tbsp of canola oil, 1 tsp turmeric, 1 pinch saffron, & 3 tbsp water to a pot, and bring to a boil over medium heat.
+- In the meantime, add 3 tbsp. of canola oil, 1 tsp turmeric, 1 pinch of saffron, & 3 tbsp. water to a pot, and bring to a boil over medium heat.

 - Check your rice – it should be soft on the outside, and firm in the center after 8 minutes.
 Drain the rice off in a colander or strainer – once majority of the water is drained, add the rice to the pot of saffron and turmeric water.

 - Make two holes in the center of the rice, halfway down.
 Cover the pot tightly with a lid covered in either a thin towel or paper towel.
 Cook on medium heat for 15 minutes.
 Turn off heat, and allow rice to sit for another 5 minutes.
 Flip the rice onto a plate and serve.
-The outside should be crisp and golden.
+The outside should be crisp and have a golden yellow color.